Australian regulator seeks feedback on managing 'risky' crypto assets

 The move comes as governments and regulators worldwide try to regulate the digital assets industry in the wake of rising investor affinity for cryptocurrencies, which are volatile and risky for users and financial institutions.

-Bitcoin, the most popular cryptocurrency, has seen its price swing wildly this year, trading over the $35,500 level on Wednesday after hitting an all-time high of just under $65,000 in mid-April.
+Bitcoin , the most popular cryptocurrency, has seen its price swing wildly this year, trading over the $35,500 level on Wednesday after hitting an all-time high of just under $65,000 in mid-April. read more

 The Australian Securities and Investments Commission (ASIC) sees a "real risk of harm to consumers and markets" if exchange-traded products (ETPs) and other instruments exposed to crypto-backed assets are not developed and regulated properly.